 Dr. Stephanie Lee joined the Hutch in 2006 after completing a hematology/oncology fellowship at the Brigham and Women’s Hospital.
 In 2018, she earned an appointment as the Giuliani/Press Endowed Chair in Cancer Research.

 Lee serves as Principal Investigator of the Chronic GVHD Consortium, an NIH-funded group that seeks to understand and cure chronic graft-versus-host disease, a serious complication of transplantation.
-In addition to her laboratory work, Lee treats patients with leukemia and other blood disorders at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner.
+In addition to her laboratory work, Lee treats patients with leukemia and other blood disorders at the Fred Hutch clinic.